aredn/documentation/arednGettingStarted/node_admin.rst

 Neighborhood Nodes
 ------------------

 As described in the **Node Status** documentation section, this area shows a list of neighbor devices that are directly connected to your node.
-In *admin* mode you will see a gray background when hovering over a neighbor node in that list.
-If you click in the neighbor row while the gray background is visible, the **Neighbor Device** display will appear.
+In *admin* mode you will see a gray background when hovering over a neighbor node.
+If you click in the neighbor row while the gray background is visible, the **Neighborhood Device** display will appear.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-neighbor.png
  :alt: Admin Neighbor Statistics